Hacker Shuts Down Copenhagen's Public City Bikes System - Slashdot

 Now imagine if this database were to be stored on a ZFS volume with regular snapshots, and those snapshots were sent to other remote machines for backup...
 The entire database could have been recovered in minutes with just a few simple commands to re-mount the ZFS partition to a given snapshot, restart the database server software, and you're up and running again...

 Oh wait, that's right.
 I'm too old for tech nowadays.
-There are all these kids fresh out of college using newfangled technology that don't know
+There are all these kids fresh out of college using newfangled technology that don't know two shits about information security or data integrity to even give this a thought in the first place.
+And thus the cycle continues where us old-hats are "over paid" and forced out of work in favor of these new younger generations of "tech wizards"!

 What seems to have happened is that the hack has managed to erase the client side.
 Either poison data/commands has erased the tablet they attach to the bike, or the tablet still has data but is now out of sync with their restored backup.
-That will be why they're talking about going round rebooting the tablets on the bikes - i
+That will be why they're talking about going round rebooting the tablets on the bikes - it's the client side that's wrong, ZFS-nothing - it simply wouldn't have helped.

 If the hack was primitive, where is the backup?
 (Score:2)